Linear-nonlinear duality for circuit design on quantum computing platforms: Introduction

 \section{Introduction}

-Quantum technologies, in particular, quantum computing have seen a remarkable surge in recent years, and their potential to revolutionize various fields, including computing, communication, and sensing has garnered significant interest~\cite{Preskill/Nisq/2018,Biamonte/Q_machine_learnign/2017,pffaf/Quantum_teleportation/2018,Omar/QSensing23,Giovanneti/Quantum_measurents/2004,JH/Q_Engines23}.
-Among all the different quantum-technological platforms, photonic-based ones have become crucial in the continuous advance of novel technologies mainly due to their high-fidelity, scalability, and low error rates~\cite{Jacques/universal_optics/2019,Flamini/photonic_review/2019,Zhong/computational_advantage_photons/2019,PhotonQP22}.
+Quantum technologies, and in particular quantum computing, have experienced a remarkable surge in recent years.
+Their potential to transform computing, communication, and sensing has generated significant attention~\cite{Preskill/Nisq/2018,Biamonte/Q_machine_learnign/2017,pffaf/Quantum_teleportation/2018,Omar/QSensing23,Giovanneti/Quantum_measurents/2004,JH/Q_Engines23}.
+Among the various quantum-technological platforms currently under active development, photonic architectures stand out due to their high fidelities, scalability, and low error rates~\cite{Jacques/universal_optics/2019,Flamini/photonic_review/2019,Zhong/computational_advantage_photons/2019,PhotonQP22}.
+These characteristics have positioned photonics at the forefront of several demonstrations of quantum advantage.

-Two essential devices in any optical-based quantum platform are beam splitters and optical parametric amplifiers.
-Beam splitters create superpositions, whereas OPAs are used to create entangled photon pairs throughout squeezing~\cite{Hong/original_HOM/1987,Mandel/PDC_experiments/1995,Bouchard/HOM/2021,Omar/Entanglement_experiments22,Milburn/Quantum_optics}.
-Quantum technologies, particularly quantum computing, have extended and exploited both resources on equal footing to argue for a quantum advantage~\cite{Preskill/quantum_advantage/2012,Harrow/Computational_supremacy/2017,Eisert/quantum_random_sampling_advantage/2023,Zhong/computational_advantage_photons/2019,Neil/Super_conducting_supremacy/2018,Wang/Boson_samping_advantage/2023,JH/Qadvantage17}.
-However, although equally relevant, the underlying physical realization of both optical devices differs significantly.
-Lossless beam splitters are passive devices constructed using simple crystals, which conserve the total number of photons entering the modes.
-In contrast, the non-linear crystal used in parametric down-conversion is an active device that does not conserve the number of photons.
-The active nature of the latter provides the distinction in concrete physical nature between both optical devices.
+Within any optical-based quantum platform, two devices are indispensable: beam splitters and optical parametric amplifiers (OPAs).
+Beam splitters enable the creation of coherent superpositions, while OPAs generate entangled photon pairs via squeezing~\cite{Hong/original_HOM/1987,Mandel/PDC_experiments/1995,Bouchard/HOM/2021,Omar/Entanglement_experiments22,Milburn/Quantum_optics}.
+Modern quantum technologies, especially quantum computing, have demonstrated how both types of resources --linear and nonlinear-- can be exploited in a unified manner to achieve quantum advantage~\cite{Preskill/quantum_advantage/2012,Harrow/Computational_supremacy/2017,Eisert/quantum_random_sampling_advantage/2023,Zhong/computational_advantage_photons/2019,Neil/Super_conducting_supremacy/2018,Wang/Boson_samping_advantage/2023,JH/Qadvantage17}.
+Despite this conceptual parity, their physical realizations differ substantially: a lossless beam splitter is a passive, number-conserving device typically implemented using simple crystals, whereas an OPA relies on a nonlinear crystal that does not conserve photon number.
+This fundamental distinction motivates a deeper examination of how similar functionality might --or might not-- translate across different quantum platforms.